Sail Madeira to Tenerife on SV Twister

-A 10-day Macaronesia sailing adventure from Madeira to Tenerife via Fuerteventura.
+A 10-day Macaronesia sailing adventure from Madeira to Tenerife.
 Real offshore sailing intro on a 1902 tall ship

 What makes this special

-- A real introduction to offshore sailing without the full ocean crossing commitment
+- A real introduction to offshore sailing without a full ocean crossing commitment

-- We carry old surfboards from Fuerteventura to Cape Verde for Clean Ocean Project, donated to local kids learning to surf
+- We pick old surfboards we pick up along the way to Cape Verde for Clean Ocean Project

 The Journey